-Fans wouldn’t receive a new Mario Kart game for the next three years, with Mario Kart 8 releasing on the Wii U in 2014.
+It took three years for fans to receive a new Mario Kart game, with Mario Kart 8 releasing on the Wii U in 2014.
 It introduced new anti-gravity sections where players would have their kart’s tires turned sideways as they drove over walls and ceilings, resulting in the creation of alternate paths in familiar tracks.
-During these sections, players can crash into other racers or special bumpers to receive boost in speed, the opposite of what occurs in normal gravity.
+During these sections, players can crash into other racers or special bumpers to receive a boost in speed, the opposite of what occurs in normal gravity.

 Mario Kart Arcade GP DX